a-dejesus/Sisyphus/README.md

 6/21/2023
- - Initial board verification with sample blinky code
+ - Initial board verification with sample blinky code using platformio.ini